cami-rs/cami-workspace/README.md

 To simplify `cargo check`, `cargo check --tests --benches`, `cargo test` for all `camigo`-related repositories.

+This itself is not a Rust crate (and is not published on crates.io).

 ## Limitation: symlinks

 This Rust workspace does not contain its members (crates).
 It refers to them through symlinks.
 So